The Winds of Change: KS2 Maths investigations for British Science Week - Topical Maths

 Try these British Science Week investigations on the theme of change to bring a STEM purpose and context to Key Stage 2 Maths in your primary school; fifth in a series of blogs linking classroom KS2 Maths lessons and resources to topical, calendar-based events.

 This year, the 10th till the 19th of March means only one thing - British Science Week.
 To us here at Third Space Learning it’s an exciting opportunity to add British Science Week (BSW) to our roster of blog posts on topical, calendar based Maths activities with the aim of increasing engagement in KS2 Maths.
-For more Spring-term 2017 activities linked to topical Maths in the classroom, download your your free topical problem solving resource.
+For more Summer-term 2017 activities linked to topical Maths in the classroom, download your your free topical problem solving resource.

 BSW is a ten day celebration of all things science, technology, engineering, and Maths - with ‘fascinating, entertaining, and engaging events and activities across the UK for people of all ages’.
 For a taste of the inspiration and fun brought to communities all around the UK by BSW last year, see this video of last year's shenanigans.